 Monitoring & Metrics

-The measurement and monitoring of soil over time is crucial for understanding changes in its health and the impact of any inputs and processes - and as such must form the cornerstone of any future soils policy.
+Measurement and monitoring of soil over time is crucial for understanding changes in its health and the impact of inputs and processes - and as such must form the cornerstone of future soils policy.

 Whether this is carried out at nationwide or on-farm level, the metrics and methodology need to be universally agreed and adopted as these provide the foundations for the subsequent regulatory and subsidy framework, a national picture of soil health and a common understanding of the steps needed to address it.

-Issues and topics which we will address through our Monitoring workstream include:
+Issues and topics that we will address through our Monitoring workstream include: